 There are diverse reports about unusual animals unknown to science from different areas of Papua New Guinea.
 Some of the most interesting are:

 - Ropen of Umboi Island - Umboi Island, Morobe Province.
 According to tales and legends sometimes here is seen a featherless, enormous flying creature.
 In the night, while flying, it is glowing for several seconds.
-It is seen in other parts of Papua New Guinea too but less often.
+It is seen in other parts of Papua New Guinea as well but most frequent it is in Umboi.
 Some believe that this might be a flying reptile similar to pterosaur.

 - Lake Murray Monster - Western Province.
-Over the last 10 years in Lake Murray repeatedly has been spotted enormous carnivore reptile, similar to Theropoda dynosaurs.
+Over the last 10 years in Lake Murray repeatedly has been spotted enormous carnivore, a reptile which is named Au Angi-Angi.
+It is similar to Theropoda dynosaurs.